Overview

 An example

-The gosaml2 is a SAML 2.0 implementation for Service Providers based on etree and goxmldsig, a pure Go implementation of XML digital signatures.
-And we use this library to test the SAML 2.0 in Casdoor as below.
+gosaml2 is a SAML 2.0 implementation for Service Providers based on etree and goxmldsig, a pure Go implementation of XML digital signatures.
+We use this library to test the SAML 2.0 in Casdoor as shown below.

 Suppose you can access Casdoor through http://localhost:7001/